Medically reviewed on April 18, 2018

 Not knowing the gender of your newborn immediately can turn a hoped-for celebration into a stressful crisis.
-Until the medical evaluation is complete, try to avoid thinking of your child as either a boy or a girl.
+Your medical team will provide you with updates and information as quickly as possible to help settle any questions about your child's health.

 Consider delaying a formal announcement of the birth until testing is complete and you've developed a plan with advice from your medical team.
 Give yourself some time to learn and think about the issue before answering difficult questions from family and friends.

 Preparing for an appointment

 If your baby was born with ambiguous genitalia, you may be referred to a medical center with doctors who have expertise in this condition.
 Here's some information to help you get ready for your appointment and learn what to expect from your doctor.